monster010Forks/RESTful/README.md

 # Features
 Included features are:

+ - **Bin/Config**
+   - Default configuration files that you may copy to your projects `app/Config` directory for the modules configuration
  - **Controller**
    - A basic controller that extends the `ResourceController` and bakes in a little bit more functionality